This article is medically reviewed by Consultant Psychiatrist Prof. Jonathan Chick, MA (Cantab), MPhil, MBChB, DSc

 Stress and Anxiety

 Excessive drinking can worsen anxiety levels, partly because of the rebound in the nervous system that follows during the morning after.
 Alcohol-induced anxiety can last for many hours after drinking.
-Some people even have panic attacks after a night of heavy drinking, which can lead the sufferer to fear that a heart attack is going to happen.
+Some people even have panic attacks the day after a night of heavy drinking, which can lead the sufferer to experience chest pain and fear that a heart attack is going to happen.

 If someone is taking other medications or drugs, the interaction can result in chest pain as well.
 If alcohol is mixed with cocaine, it puts a lot of strain on the cardiovascular system.
 Metronidazole, an antibiotic, can worsen high blood pressure when taken with alcohol.